 The following bodies of water are the local favourites for outdoor skating when conditions permit (usually early season before a big snowfall, or when wind has blown snow off the surface of the ice).
 As these rinks aren’t maintained, be extra cautious about checking for safe conditions prior to skating (see safety section below).
 Bow River A skating oval is cleared on the Bow River, and gives you the perfect setting to do some laps while you take in the mountain views at every turn.
 It is generally maintained, but prone to bumps, cracks and elk tracks!
 Located along Bow Ave, near downtown Banff.

 Mountain Lakes Vermilion Lakes, Lake Minnewanka, Johnson Lake and Two Jack Lake are all contenders for a memorable skating experience when conditions allow.
 Chances are you’ll have the ice to yourself unless word gets out!
-Check the Parks Canada website for special conditions about each of these, as the ice can be uneven in some sections

 - Ensure safe ice conditions prior to skating and know what to do if someone breaks through the surface.